-Florian Brillet has worked in international practices for 15 years including Dominique Perrault and Jean Nouvel.
+Florian Brillet has worked in international practices for 16 years, including Dominique Perrault and Jean Nouvel.
 He has developed his own practice focused on public art commissions and furniture design.

 Jenny Kingston is an architect and urban designer working mainly on public realm schemes in rapidly changing areas of London.
-Alongside teaching at UoW she works with muf architecture/art.
+Alongside teaching at UoW, she works with muf architecture/art.

 Matthew Stewart is an architect, researcher and writer.
 He has worked with architectural practices in the UK and internationally on projects across various scales and sectors.

-Group A: Conor Sheehan & Richa Mukhia
+GROUP A: Conor Sheehan & Richa Mukhia

-Group B: Richard Watson & Jennifer O’Riordan
+GROUP B: Richard Watson & Natalie Newey

-GROUP D: Emma Perkin & Florian Brillet
+GROUP C: Jenny Kingston & Florian Brillet

 GROUP E: Neil Kiernan & Rim Kalsoum

-GROUP F: Yannick Guillen & Natalie Newey
+GROUP F: Yannick Guillen & Vasilija Abramović

-GROUP G: Matthew Stewart & Bongani Muchemwa
+GROUP G: Matthew Stewart & Paol Kemp

-Deptford Environmental Incubator
+Hackney Wick Environmental Incubator